danlaush/audio-update/README.md

 # audio-update
 A tool to deliver an automated, customisable audio update.
 Combine and craft news, weather, time & date, and more to create the audio update that's right for you.
-Wake up in the morning
+[View the project](https://danlaush.github.io/audio-update)

 ## Getting Started
 ```